 ProGuide has worked with clients on dozens of mergers with transactions ranging from $20 million to nearly $3 billion.
 We have helped conceptualize and initiate some of these deals while facilitating and discreetly brokering others.
-However, in most instances we were involved in various stages of the transactions.
+However, in most instances, we were involved in various stages of the business assessment transactions.
 Our skills cover numerous aspects of “the deal,” including identifying potential targets, planning and executing due diligence, working through the laborious negotiations leading up to the LOI, and then helping our clients integrate the entities after a successful conclusion to the deal.

 Of course, as reported by numerous respected business publications like the Financial Times, Forbes, and The Harvard Business Review, between 80-90% of potential mergers never come to fruition.
-Then, of those that are consummated, approximately half fail.
+As well, of those that are consummated, approximately half fail.
 It’s virtually a coin toss.
 How can ProGuide help improve these odds for you?

 We are impartial.
 Whether you need healthcare consulting, biotech consulting, or sales and operations planning, we can help.
 We will work for you as an advisor to help you understand the likelihood of success early in the process in order to minimize false starts.
 Billions of dollars are wasted each year on deals that should have never got past the first Stage Gate.
 Once this hurdle is passed, however, it’s imperative that you understand the potential pitfalls to the deal: strategic fit, cultural orientation, market dynamics, operational deficiencies, leadership concerns, etc. Our process of assessing 14 key areas of a target’s culture, finances, management, operations, and strategy has proven vital in ensuring success.
 Plus, we will provide an independent viewpoint to help you ascertain the following:

 - Determine True Long-Term Strategic Fit